 It is super important to stay hydrated when hiking, but constantly taking your bottle in and out of your bag can be a hassle.
 That’s why I always use a 2.5 litre water bladder which I attach to my backpack and allows for easy drinking through a tube.
 Again, I use an Osprey one (can you tell I like this brand?!).

-I always recommend bringing warm accessories such as a hat, gloves and a buff.
-A buff is a type of neck warmer which really helps keep you warm on chillier trails, I have a plain black buff which I use regularly.
+- A buff is a type of neck warmer which really helps keep you warm on chillier trails, I have a plain black buff which I use regularly.

 The layers that you bring totally depend on the nature of the hike and the weather, but I usually like to bring an extra layer or two just to be safe.
 On warmer days I bring a Lululemon hoodie/jacket and on cooler days I bring a North Face fleece.